 The Chronostop’s styling and technical performance were certainly revolutionary and indeed, the Chronostop was awarded the top prize in 1966 at the prestigious “Federation Horologer” competition, entered by Omega in preparation for the International World Exhibition in Montreal in 1967.
 When new in the late 1960s, Omega marketed the Chronostop with a separate brochure headlined “Technical Watches,” which also included the far pricier Flightmaster; Speedmaster Professional; Speedmaster Mark II; Seamaster 300; and the Seamaster 120.
-All of these models are now expensive collector’s items, yet the Chronostop – far more complicated than the two Seamasters in this series (with its chronograph function) – is still quite affordable in comparison.
+All of these models are now expensive collector’s items, yet the Chronostop – far more complicated than the two Seamasters in this series (with its chronograph function) – remains quite affordable by comparison.

 In Japan, where the appreciation and study of vintage wristwatches is far more advanced than in the West (Seiko anyone?), much attention is paid to the Chronostop/Speedmaster link.
 Japanese horology literature, such as Kesaharu Imai’s study of the development of the Speedmaster “Time Capsule,” devotes attention to the Chronostop, allocating two full pages to the Chronostop and equating it as an equal to its more famous siblings.

 The Chronostop – one of the most eccentric watches Omega ever made – came in two configurations; one as in a regular watch configuration (the example for sale here), the other in a unique under-the-wrist design.
 A few years after its introduction in 1966, Omega came up with an unusual idea: when a driver’s hands are upon the steering wheel, usually at ten and two o’clock positions, it renders the watch difficult to read.

-Late 1960s Omega Ref.145.009 Chronostop Manual-Wind Calibre 865 Mechanical Watch
+1969 Omega Ref.
+146.009 Chronostop Manual-Wind Calibre 865 Mechanical Watch

-CASE: Original 35mm (w/o crown) x 38mm stainless steel case.
+CASE: Stainless-steel case measures 35mm (w/o crown) x 38mm.

-CROWN: Original Omega-signed stainless-steel crown.
+CROWN: Omega-signed stainless-steel crown.